vihanb/babel-plugin-wildcard/README.md

  - File extensions are removed in the resulting variable.
 Dotfiles will be imported without their preceding `.` (e.g. `.foo` -> `Foo` or `foo` depending on settings)
  - in an `import { ... } from 'foo/*'`, the identifiers inside { ... } are the same as what their name
  would be if you were to import the whole directory.
-This means it is the files' names' camel-cased and extensions removed etc. by default (depending on settings of course).
+This means it is the files' names' pascal/camel-cased and extensions removed etc. by default (depending on settings of course).

 ## Options